By: Zach Simpson

 There was no time for celebration, hunting season had just opened and it was time to give Otis the true test.
 Throughout the season, Otis’ bird finding ability was excellent but because of his immaturity, his retrieving and steady to shot skills were minimal.

 After the season was over and the freezer was full, it was time for a few months of rest before we were to do it all over again.
 My Dad and I brainstormed what we wanted out of Otis in 2010.
 My Dad’s message was similar to the one before: “Zach it’s time to set the bar high; this year we are going to work to make Otis a Master Hunter.”

 After the snow had melted and temperatures warmed I was eager for another summer of training dogs.
-Otis' bird work grew substantially and his retrieving and steady to shot skills were established.
+Otis’ bird work grew substantially and his retrieving and steady to shot skills were established.
 Once again by late September, Otis and I were ready for Hunting Tests.
 But instead of Senior Hunter, we would pursue Master Hunter.
 In nine attempts Otis passed six times.
-One of my fondest test memories was his third or fourth run, when he found five birds in the back field and two in the bird field.
+One of my fondest test memories was his third or fourth run when he found five birds in the backfield and two in the bird field.
 To top it off, his backing and retrieving was spot on.
 When the scores came back he received a 59, only one shy of a perfect score!
-On October 2, 2010 Otis officially became a Master Hunter at the age of 18 months which added to the overall success of our training group: Four Master Hunters and three Junior Hunters in a little less than a year.
-I was elated with the results from my determination but at the same time pleasantly surprised.
+On October 2, 2010, Otis officially became a Master Hunter at the age of 18 months which added to the overall success of our training group: Four Master Hunters and three Junior Hunters in a little less than a year.
+I was elated with the results of my determination but at the same time pleasantly surprised.